EI-CoreBioinformatics/mikado/docs/Algorithms.rst

     :math:`s_{t} = \sum_{m \forall m \in M} s_{mt}`.

 Not all the available metrics will be necessarily used for scoring; the choice of which to employ and how to score and weight each of them is left to the experimenter, although Mikado provides some pre-configured scoring files.
+Values that are guaranteed to be between 0 and 1 (e.g. a percentage value) can be used directly as scores, by setting the *use_raw* parameter as true for them (see below).

 .. important:: The scoring algorithm is dependent on the other transcripts in the locus, so each score should not be taken as an *absolute* measure of the reliability of a transcript, but rather as a measure of its **relative goodness compared with the alternatives**.
 Shifting a transcript from one locus to another can have dramatic effects on the scoring of a transcript, even while the underlying metric values remain unchanged.
 This is why the score assigned to each transcript changes throughout the Mikado run, as transcripts are moved to subloci, monoloci and finally loci.

-.. note:: Starting from beta8, Mikado allows for metrics whose value range is between 0 and 1 to be used directly as scores.

 Scoring files
 ~~~~~~~~~~~~~